Varun Kotte

 Generating Answers to Contextual Queries within a Closed Domain

-First-named inventor of six.
-US Patent Application 2025/0252265 A1, Adobe Inc.; published August 2025 (pending, not granted).
+Named inventor.
+US Patent Application 2025/0252265 A1, Adobe Inc.; published August 2025.
 Google Patents →